Solpooh/-/README.md

-Shopping Cart made by JS
+Shopping Cart made by JavaScript